Waldorf education: Spirituality

 Waldorf education aims to educate children about a wide range of religious traditions without favoring any single tradition.
 One of Steiner's primary aims was to establish a spiritual yet nondenominational setting for children from all backgrounds that recognized the value of role models drawn from a wide range of literary and historical traditions in developing children's fantasy and moral imaginations.
 For Steiner, education was an activity which fosters the human being's connection to the divine and is thus inherently religious.

 Waldorf schools were historically "Christian based and theistically oriented", as they expand into different cultural settings they are adapting to "a truly pluralistic spirituality".
 Waldorf theories and practices are often modified from their European and Christian roots to meet the historical and cultural traditions of the local community.
 Examples include Waldorf schools in Israel and Japan, which celebrate festivals drawn from these cultures, and classes in the Milwaukee Urban Waldorf school, which have adopted African American and Native American traditions.

 Religion classes are typically absent from United States Waldorf schools, but are mandatory in some German federal states, which require teachers who identify with each offered religion to teach such classes in addition to a nondenominational offering.
 In the United Kingdom, public Waldorf schools are not categorized as "Faith schools".
+Julian Rivers stated that is by no means easy to tell whether the Steiner schools are religious schools.

+Anthony Mellors criticized Waldorf education for presenting itself as supportive of Christian principles, while hiding what he describes as an heretical interpretation of the Bible.